mitian233/astro-theme-lotus/README.md

 # Astro Theme Lotus

-This is a simple, minimal, and fast blog theme inspired by a idol project official site.
+This is a simple, minimal, and fast blog theme inspired by an idol project official site.
 You can use it to create a personal blog or a simple website.
 It is built with [Astro](https://astro.build) and uses Markdown(or MDX) for content.

 # 🖼️ Preview